7 Tips for Writing Better Email Newsletters

 Text only emails face less of a risk of going straight to spam, and they also demonstrate to your audience that you prioritize providing them with actually useful content instead of a pretty template you picked out.
 Unless your target audience is heavily art and design focused, opt for stripping your template design down a bit.

 CAUTION!
-Try to avoid going overboard with your A/B testing.
+Try to avoid going overboard.

-While you may have tons of great ideas you want to test out, remember that you should only test out one variable at a time, and be sure that the results are statistically significant before choosing a winner.
+While you may have tons of great ideas you want to test out, remember that you should only test out one variable at a time, and be sure that the results are statistically significant before choosing a winner!

 You’ve heard this a million times by now, right?
 Well, this is an obvious one that is too often neglected.
 Everything you do in digital marketing and email marketing should have an end goal in mind.